Will I need to travel to see a specialist?

 When we asked members in Vietnam if they typically need to travel to see specialists, they replied...

 "Hanoi, the capital of Vietnam, is widely considered to have the most comprehensive selection of medical specialists in the country.
 Hanoi has numerous hospitals, clinics, and medical research centers, offering quality medical care and access to a wide range of specialists.
 Ho Chi Minh City is another major hub for medical specialists in Vietnam, with top healthcare institutions such as Cho Ray Hospital, Hoan My Saigon International General Hospital, and Bhinh Phuoc International Hospital.
 The cities of Danang and Hoi An on the central coast of the country are also renowned for their comprehensive selection of medical specialists, with top-notch hospitals such as the Vinmec International Hospital in Danang and the General Health Center of Hoi An.
-Additionally, many towns and provinces across the country have access to a variety of medical specialists and quality healthcare services," commented one expat who made the move to Vietnam.
+Additionally, many towns and provinces across the country have access to a variety of medical specialists and quality healthcare services," wrote a member who made the move to Vietnam.

 Other Questions:

-- What do I need to know before moving to Vietnam?
+- What do I need to know before retiring in Vietnam?

-- How do I find a place to live in Vietnam?
+- How do I meet people in Vietnam?

-- What is a typical expat home or apartment like in Vietnam?
+- What is life like in Vietnam?

-- What is the average cost of housing in Vietnam?
+- Is the cost of living in Vietnam high?

 - What are healthcare services like in Vietnam?

-- What are typical rents in Vietnam?
+- What type of recreational facilities are in Vietnam?

 - What appliances are typically included in a rental?